KQM-git/TCL/mechanics/combat/damage-formula.md

 ## Transformative Reaction Bonus

-{% hint style="info" %} The formula below has been updated for the new 1.6 EM changes and works for units level 60 and above.{% endhint %}
+{% hint style="info" %} The formula below has been updated for the new 1.6 EM changes.{% endhint %}

 $$
 \begin{align}